 If you have any questions about the course, please email email@example.com

-The non-examined assessment in English Language comprises of a piece of original writing (usually a piece of opinionative writing) and an investigation into an area of language study.
-Students have undertaken research into diverse areas, for example ‘Do twins learn language at the same rate?’, ‘How are immigrants represented in the British press?’, ‘How does a child’s writing develop between the ages of 5 and 7?’, ‘Do TV sports commentators using language differently when commentating on men’s and women’s sports’, ‘How have children’s toy adverts changed over time?’.
+The non-examined assessment in English Language comprises of a piece of original writing (usually a piece of opinionative journalism) and an investigation into an area of language study.
+Students have undertaken research into diverse areas, for example ‘Do twins learn language at the same rate?’, ‘How are immigrants represented in the British press?’, ‘How does a child’s writing develop between the ages of 5 and 7?’, ‘Do TV sports commentators use language differently when commentating on men’s and women’s sports’, ‘How have children’s toy adverts changed over time?’.

 This is a 2 year, linear course.
 The A Level is assessed through 2 exams and a non-examined assessment (coursework).